akaihola/darker/README.rst

 What?
 =====

-This utility reformats and checks Python source code files in a Git repository.
+This utility reformats and checks Python source code files.
-However, it only applies reformatting and reports errors in regions which have changed in the Git working tree since the last commit.
+However, when run in a Git repository, it only applies reformatting and reports errors in regions which have changed in the Git working tree since the last commit.

 The reformatters supported are: